Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 1. The beaches are stunning

-On a summer afternoon, one of the best things to do was to grab a cold beer at the local Spar and go sit on the cliffs overlooking the beach and watch the sun go down.
-Praia do Mareta was a good spot given its close proximity to the town.
+On a summer afternoon, one of the best things to do was to grab a cold beer at the local Spar and go sit on the high cliffs overlooking the beach and watch the sun go down.
+Praia da Mareta was a good spot given its close proximity to the town.
 Given summer is peak season, the lack of people around makes it that much more serene.

 2. Sagres is known for its great surfing conditions

-For the surfers out there then Praia do Tonel was a great spot to go if you didn’t want to travel too far.
-There are a bunch of different surf schools in Sagres too and it’s possible to sign up and do a surf camp week, it’s a fantastic way to meet people and have a bunch of fun, all while learning to surf!
+It’s also possible to sign up and do a surf camp week, it’s a fantastic way to meet people and have a bunch of fun, all while learning to surf!

 I volunteered at Algarve Surf Hostel and they offered surf lessons for beginners and intermediates so there were plenty of options if you’ve been on a board before.
 After a few days here, you’ll see why surfing in Sagres is so popular, not only are the beaches stunning and uncrowded but the town has an incredibly laid-back vibe about it.